microsoft/Qcodes/benchmarking/README.rst

   asv publish

-and the following command to start a simple server that could host the website locally (the generated website is not static, hence the server)
+and the following command to start a simple server that could host the website locally (the generated website is not static, hence the server is needed)

 .. code:: bash

-  asv preview
+  asv preview -b

+The ``-b`` option opens the website automatically in your default browser.
+In order to stop the server, press ``Ctrl+C`` in the terminal where you've started it.

-The `asv preview` command will print a URL that you can enter in your browser to access the generated website.
+The ``asv preview`` command will print a URL that you can enter in your browser to access the generated website.

 Note that the benchmarking results are created locally on your machine, and